KxSystems/docs/docs/ref/hcount.md

 ---
-title: hcount returns file size | Reference | q and kdb+ documentation
+title: hcount returns file size | Reference | q and KDB-X documentation
 description: Keyword hcount returns the size in bytes of a file
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 date: December 2019
 ---
-# :fontawesome-solid-database: `hcount`
+# `hcount`

 _Size of a file in bytes_